CleverCloud/doc.clever-cloud.com/runtimes/docker/fluentd.md

 Now you can deploy your application.

-Finally you can [update your configuration](https://docs.fluentd.org/v1.0/articles/config-file) with all inputs, filters and outputs you need or check for a [community based plugin](https://www.fluentd.org/plugins)
+Finally, you can [update your configuration](https://docs.fluentd.org/v1.0/articles/config-file) with all inputs, filters and outputs you need or check for a [community based plugin](https://www.fluentd.org/plugins).